aosterthun/webvis/PITCHME.md

 <img src="assets/interaction.jpg" style="border:none; box-shadow:none;"></img>

 Note:
-- Discover new YouTube Channels based on user preferences
+- Task: Disover new channels by exploring circle of friends based on a seed channel
+- One question might arise: at which depth n?
+This question will be answered by using our implemented techniques.

 +++
 <h2 style="display:inline"> Concept/</h2><h2 style="color:grey;display:inline;">Techniques</h2>

----
+--

 # Demo